iamprakashom/tybyers.github.io/_posts/2016-02-21-denver-bcycle.md

 #### Map of Station Popularity

-We used the `ggmap` package to create the following map showing the popularity of the various checkout kiosks (Figure 2).
+I used the `ggmap` package to create the following map showing the popularity of the various checkout kiosks (Figure 2).
 The size of the circle is proportional to the number of checkouts from that kiosk in 2014.

 <img class='figure' src='https://raw.githubusercontent.com/tybyers/denver_bcycle/master/figures/checkout_kiosk_map.png'>